thapawan/CrossSectionsExtractionVisualization/README.md

 #pip install rasterio
 #pip install matplotlib

-Also, you can use package manager, to add neccessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.
+Also, you can use package manager in ArcGIS Pro, to add neccessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.

 ## Usage Guide
 The easiest and quickest way to use the cross-section extraction visualization tool is to run it from ArcPro Toolboxes, where the functions can be directly loaded without setup.